The Oxford Mountaineering Library

 "Books" in the OML can be borrowed by any current member of the university.

 Guidebooks and journals can only be borrowed by OUMC members and OUMC Life Members.
-If you have a yellow (alumni) Bod card, you can borrow guidebooks, books and journals from the OML by showing your OUMC membership card (please contact the OUMC Librarians if you have any difficulties doing this).
+If you do not have a current Bod card, you can borrow guidebooks, books and journals from the OML by showing your OUMC membership card (please contact the OUMC Librarians if you have any difficulties doing this).
+They will either be signed out to you via the Black Book or via the OUMC library account (instructions for doing this are in the front of the Black Book).

 If you borrow a guidebook, please make sure you return it.